sarah-jallot/air_passenger_traffic_predictions_python/README.md

 # Final_project
-Air passenger traffic predictions by Vic and Sarah
+In this project, we predict future air passenger traffic in the US based on past traffic.